ThKrypt/QualCoder/1-Home.md

 **Microsoft Windows**

-You will need to download and install Python 3.
+You will need to download and install Python 3 (the minimum version is python 3.6, or a newer version).
 Then install python modules.
-A Python 3 release can be obtained here: https://www.python.org/downloads/windows/.
+Python 3 releases can be obtained here: https://www.python.org/downloads/windows/.
 Finally, you need to have the VLC media player installed.
 Please ensure that the Python and VLC downloads are in the same architecture – that is – 32 bit or 64 bit for both.
 Otherwise QualCoder will not work.You can get this from the Windows Store or from their website: https://www.videolan.org/vlc/download-windows.html
 Once a Python 3 release is installed you should be able to install the modules using the following commands in the Windows Command prompt (The prompt is under Windows System):

 `python -m pip install pyqt5 lxml Pillow ebooklib ply chardet pdfminer.six openpyxl`